5G cellular ?

 To recap, 1G was CDMA (1xRTT) voice and data, 2G was the EVDO CDMA data upgrade, 3G is HSPA (or WCDMA) voice and data, and 4G is LTE data and VoLTE (voice over LTE).

-One issue though, and this is where 5G comes in, is with data throughput (speed) and loading (congestion).
-The LTE data speed in the lower bands (600, 700, 850) max's out under 20 meg download (in best conditions), and in the upper bands (1900, 1700/2100) max's out at about 100 meg download (in best conditions).
+Data speeds are not as cut-n-dry as the propaganda leads one to believe.
+Data throughput (speed) is heavily dependent on frequency band and loading (congestion).
+The LTE data speed in the lower bands (600, 700, 850) max's out under 20 meg (in best conditions), and in the upper bands (1900, 1700/2100, 2300, 2600) max's out at about 120 meg (in best conditions).
 I say best conditions, because numerous other factors come into play as well.
 Such as signal strength and signal to noise ratio.
 The weaker the signal or greater the noise floor, the slower the speed.

-The whole purpose of 5G is to use un-used high-frequency spectrum where download speed bandwidth can be maximized and loading minimized.
-Initially, the manufacturers bragged about how they could achieve 1000 meg (gigabit) download speeds, but are now finding that 200 meg is a more realistic maximum.
+The whole purpose of 5G is two-fold.
+First, to increase data speeds through newer transmission protocols and equipment.
+In the current frequency bands, testing in optimal conditions shows increases of almost double the current speeds.
+And secondly, to use un-used 28 MHz high-frequency spectrum where download speed bandwidth can be maximized and loading minimized.
+Initially, the manufacturers bragged about how they could achieve 1000 meg (gigabit) download speeds, but are now finding (due to factors outlined below) that 200 meg is a more realistic maximum.

-To understand how 5G will work, lets recap the electromagnetic spectrum.
+To understand what 28 GHz millimeter waves are, lets recap the electromagnetic spectrum.

 Sound waves, radio waves, microwaves, visible light, infrared, and ultraviolet are all the same type of non-ionizing wave (more on that later).
 The only difference is the frequency of the wave, its cycles per second, measured in Hertz (Hz).
 The higher the frequency, the more cycles per second, and inversely, the shorter the wavelength.